Most interesting landmarks of Lebanon

 - World’s largest megaliths, including the largest one, which is 1,650 tons heavy.

 - Forests.
-In this part of the world there are few forests left, but the ones which still exist, are magnificent, such as Cedars of God or Ehden Forest.
+In this part of the world there are few forest left, but the ones which still exist, are magnificent, such as Cedars of God or Ehden Forest.

 Bala’a (Baatara) sinkhole is unique.
 Imagine: a stream of melted snow finds an enormous hole in the ground and as a free falling waterfall leaps into 255 m deep undeground void.
 Waterfall is falling along three natural bridges stacked one above other.
 Sounds improbable – but it exists!